gavinf97/thesisreal/README.md

 ## Title: Is the a Loss of BGC Diveristy in Colorectal Microbiome
+### Description
+Given the known dysbiosis of the colorectal gut microbiome in colorectal cancer patients when compared to normal controls, this thesis aimed to determine if there was a further correlation to the number and types of biosynthetic gene clusters (BGC) present in the microbes of the gut microbiome between colorectal cancer patients and normal controls.
+Data used was short read 100 bp paired end reads.
+Data was assembled into contigs with Megahit and MetaSpades, and searched for BGC using AntiSMASH and Biosynthetic MetaSpades.
+Further analsysis and data interpreatation was done using Bash, Python and R scripts.

 ## 0. Additional files
 ### 0.1.
 Sample Accessions and Status